 Because puppies don’t know how to walk on a leash yet, they tend to pull a lot.
 This means that collars can be a choking hazard and can damage their trachea.
 Choosing a harness, which will ease the strain on your puppy’s neck is the way to go.
 A harness provides more control when the puppy gets distracted than a collar would.

 Healthy training treats are incredibly important in those first few weeks because this is when you can instill and reinforce good habits in your puppy.
 You’ll get to a point where your puppy will recognize the sound of the bag opening-- you can even get them used to the sound of shaking the bag to get their attention.
 Their brain will quickly tie the sound to the potential of getting rewarded with a yummy healthy treat for good behavior.
-We recommend giving your dog treats that contain hemp/CBD as it an be extremely helpful as a daily supplement because they provide nutrients your dog needs like Vitamins A, C, D and E. We love this dog subscription box from Greenwell Pet-- it contains all-natural treats and even toys and grooming products!
+We recommend giving your dog treats that contain hemp/CBD as it an be extremely helpful as a daily supplement because they provide nutrients your dog needs like Vitamins A, C, D and E; they're new puppy must haves!
+We love this dog subscription box from Greenwell Pet-- it contains all-natural treats and even toys and grooming products that are great for taking care of a new puppy!
 You can use promo code BP15 for 15% off your first order!

 A nice warm bed can provide an additional level of comfort to your dog’s new life with you.
 It will also establish a safe place for your pup to relax and nap.
 If you’re strict about your furniture, perhaps it will help to keep your puppy off of the couches and (human) bed as well!
 We love this Forbes article that suggests beds to match your home decor!

 Toys are important for mental stimulation and happiness!
 We suggest toys with a squeaker in them, because dogs go wild for a good squeaky toy!
 If you have a very young puppy, you’ll also want to purchase chew toys since they’ll be teething.
 A chew toy will help to prevent them from chewing other things in your home such as your chair legs or your couch!
+Healthy teething is part of taking care of a new puppy.
 Overall, we believe eco-friendly toys are the way to go.
 If you can, you should try to purchase non-toxic products without dangerous chemical additives that could harm your puppy.
-Toys that are made with eco- friendly stuffing are also a great way to make your dog and the environment happy.
+Toys that are made with eco- friendly stuffing are also a great means of taking care of a new puppy while making the environment happy.
 You can find some here via Greenwell Pet.

-Flea and tick medicine is important to use once your puppy reaches 6 weeks old.
+Flea and tick medicines are important new puppy must haves to use once your puppy reaches 6 weeks old.
 Most flea medicine options are determined by the weight of your puppy, but always consult a vet before purchasing a flea and tick treatment.
 If your dog is not old enough for flea and tick medicine, you’ll want to regularly wash their bedding and brush them with a flea comb.
-A great all-natural flea and tick deterrent is this spray by Cedarcide.
+A great all-natural flea and tick deterrent for taking care of a new puppy is this spray by Cedarcide.
 It can be sprayed on your dog’s bedding or directly onto their coat.

 Making sure you have dog food is kind of a no-brainer, we know-- but just remember: you can’t feed your puppy adult dog food!
 Their digestive systems simply aren’t ready for it yet.
 Additionally, we know your pup will likely want to eat the entire bag on contact, but everything in moderation.
 We also recommend keeping the food behind a closed door.
 It can be overwhelming making sure you choose the best food for your dog.
 We like this article from Fetch by WebMD on what to look for when deciding.

-Eco-friendly grooming products are not only good for your puppy-- but good for the environment, too.
-Organic shampoos and conditioners free of parabens and sulfates, healthy skin and coat chews, brushes made of all-natural components, and organic allergy sprays for itchy skin are great places to start!
+Eco-friendly grooming products are not only new puppy must haves that are good for your dog-- but good for the environment, too.
+Organic shampoos and conditioners free of parabens and sulfates, healthy skin and coat chews, brushes made of all-natural components, and organic allergy sprays for itchy skin are great for taking care of a new puppy.
 We love all-natural grooming products such as ones by Kin + Kind and these CBD infused shampoos by Petals and Tails!